EmanuelFacundo/EmanuelFacundo/README.md

 My name is Emanuel Facundo, i'm from Brazil 👦✌ &#x1F1E7;&#x1F1F7;

 I'm a fullstack developer, currently working as an intern at the INK Reserve, and using ruby on rails as the main framework for application development.
-I'm part of the store squad, where we are responsible for all store features. 👨‍💻
+I'm part of the platform squad, where we are responsible for all store features. 👨‍💻 <br>
+And I am studying cyber security as a hobby to improve my knowledge in this area.

 ### My skills
 <div style="display: inline_block">